 It sometimes helps to write things down during the day or use one of the many free apps, like Evernote, to collect and organise your thoughts and ideas.
 The advantage of Evernote is that it captures anything, can be accessed from mobile devices and computers and syncs between them.

-And remember, a good blog post doesn’t have to be long: max 500 words is best.
+And remember, a good blog post doesn’t have to be long: 300-500 words fine.
 Still in need of inspiration?
-Have a look at the 2013 list of great Australian GP Bloggers.
+Have a look at my number 1 blogging tip you should always keep in mind.